-Eduardo Williams is a nutritional biochemistry major on a pre-med track.
+Eduardo Williams is a nutritional biochemistry and metabolism major on a pre-med track.
 Since beginning his undergraduate career at CWRU, he has been named to the Dean’s High Honors List, recognized as a Diligent Achievers With Needs Scholarship recipient and designated as one of CWRU’s Most Promising First Year Scholar-Researchers.
 He has also completed the Lideres Avanzando (Advancing Leaders) Program through Esperanza, Inc. In alignment with his future career plans to become a physician, this past summer Eduardo participated in the Cancer-focused Summer Undergraduate Research Program (CanSUR) and is currently undertaking research guidance on triple negative breast cancer (TNBC).
 On campus, Eduardo is current Vice-President of Civic Engagement for La Alianza, Student Relations Chair for the Academic Integrity Board and a member of the American Medical Student Association (AMSA) and Shadowing Case by Case.
 Away from CWRU, Eduardo volunteers at University Hospitals Seidman Cancer Center, Esperanza, Inc. and the Cleveland Kids Book Service Project.

 Eduardo graduated with honors from the Cleveland School of Science and Medicine (CSSM) in 2018.
 He was born and raised in Puerto Rico, and moved to Cleveland a little over two years ago.
 Eduardo is characterized by his leadership and commitment to the community.
 While in Puerto Rico, he regularly donated clothes and toiletries to a women’s shelter near his house and volunteered in regional beach clean-ups.
 He was a member of the United Nations International Children’s Emergency Fund (UNICEF) club at his school, where he organized projects that helped people worldwide.
 In Cleveland, Eduardo volunteered at Cleveland Clinic Fairview Hospital, where he has completed over 130 hours of service, and North Olmsted Library Homework Center, where he has devoted 35 hours of service to tutoring children.
 At CSSM, Eduardo was a student ambassador, team leader of the Student Council Advisory Committee and leader of National Honor Society.
 In 2017, Eduardo participated in the Young Scientist Foundation Summer Research Program at Case Western Reserve University, where he did breast cancer research, and this fueled his eagerness to do research in the medical field.
 He enjoys spending quality time with family and friends, snorkeling, travelling, and long-boarding.